valancej/documentation/_general/account/notifications.md

 #### Other integrations

 Since you can integrate any container you wish into your pipeline, there are no limitations on what notifications you can use.
-You can see some other examples of custom notifications [here](https://github.com/codeship/scripts/tree/master/notifications).
+In our scripts repo, [you can see other examples of custom notifications.](https://github.com/codeship/scripts/tree/master/notifications).

 ## GitHub, Bitbucket and Gitlab Status API